mapbender/mapbender/docs/gitarchive/gitarchive.md

 ### [1393](https://github.com/mapbender/mapbender/pull/1393)

-Adds a new frontend Template method `getSassVariablesAssets` to simplify customization of colors / fonts etc in project specific templates.
+Adds a new frontend Template method `getSassVariablesAssets` to simplify customization of colors/fonts etc in project specific templates.

 Replaces Sass-level `@import` of the files defining these variables.